batyshkaLenin/twtxt-cli/README.md

 CLI for twtxt

 Options:
-  -V, --version        output the version number
-  -h, --help           display help for command
+  -V, --version           output the version number -h, --help              display help for command

 Commands:
-  quickstart           A short configuration that will allow you to work with the program follow <nick> <url>  Follow twtxt feed publish <text...>    Add new twt read                 Fetch all following feeds help [command]       display help for command
+  quickstart              A short configuration that will allow you to work with the program follow <nick> <url>     Follow twtxt feed unfollow <nick or url>  Unfollow twtxt feed publish <text...>       Add new twt read                    Fetch all following feeds following [options]     List of users you are subscribed help [command]          display help for command
 ```